Home > Resources > How to fix iPhone Unavailable

 face

-If the Erase iPhone option is unavailable on your locked iPhone, check these solutions to fix it.
+Locked out?
+What to do if the Erase iPhone option is unavailable on your locked iPhone.

 In this guide, we'll explain the common causes behind iPhone Unavailable no Erase option and show you how to fix it.
 Also, there are several proven ways that can be used to unlock your unavailable iPhone without the Erase option or passcode.
 Let's dive in!